iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ~~~

 Don't worry if you haven't figured out all the exercises.
 You can
-still submit those that you have successfully made.
+still submit those that you have successfully completed.
 Here is how to do
 it.

 1. Create a commit of your changes by running